Francis Knollys, 1st Viscount Knollys: Career

 In the following year, however, Knollys joined the Department of the Commissioners of Audit as a junior examiner.
 In 1862, he became Secretary to the Treasurer to the Prince of Wales.
 In 1870, he was appointed Private Secretary to the Prince of Wales, an office he held until the Prince, Edward, became King in 1901.
-He was also Groom-in-Waiting to the Prince of Wales 1886–1901.
-Knollys then became Private Secretary to the Sovereign, an office he filled until 1913 (jointly with Arthur Bigge, 1st Baron Stamfordham from 1910).
+He was also Groom-in-Waiting to the Prince of Wales from 1886 to 1901.
+Knollys then became Private Secretary to the Sovereign, an office he filled until 1913 (jointly with Arthur Bigge, 1st Baron Stamfordham, from 1910).
+He therefore acted as Edward's Private Secretary for a total of forty years, 1870–1910.
 He was known for his loyalty and discretion in this role.
-He was also Gentleman Usher to Queen Victoria 1868–1901, and a Lord-in-waiting to Queen Mary 1910–1924.
+He was also Gentleman Usher to Queen Victoria from 1868 to 1901, and a Lord-in-waiting to Queen Mary from 1910 to 1924.

 Personal life

+Lord Knollys married the Honourable Ardyn Mary Tyrwhitt, daughter of Sir Henry Thomas Tyrwhitt, 3rd Baronet, and Harriet Tyrwhitt, 12th Baroness Berners.
+They had two children: Edward (1895-1966) and Louvima Alexandra (1888-1958).
+Louvima was a godchild of the three Wales princesses and her name was composed of their three names (Princess Louise, Princess Victoria and Princess Maud).

+Death

-Lord Knollys died in August 1924, aged 87.
-His titles were inherited by his son, Edward George William Tyrwhitt Knollys, 2nd Viscount Knollys (1895–1966).
+Lord Knollys died in August 1924, aged 87, and was buried at Highgate Cemetery.
+His titles were inherited by his eldest son, Edward George William Tyrwhitt Knollys, 2nd Viscount Knollys (1895–1966).

-In Popular Culture
+In popular culture

 After his appointment as Private Secretary to the Sovereign, Lord Knollys was well known as the public face of the Court, and is often mentioned in memoirs and fiction of the period.
-In his 1911 novel "C.Q., or in the Wireless House", Arthur Train wrote of his fixing a scandal (fictitious, this time):
+In his 1911 novel C.Q., or in the Wireless House, Arthur Train wrote of his fixing a scandal (fictitious, this time):

 "She was still spoken of as one of the most beautiful women in the world; but the exquisite hour of her perfection had passed.
 Then, perhaps feeling that her supremacy was no longer undisputed, a sense of pique at younger and fresher women had led her into certain too flagrant indiscretions that could not be overlooked.

 Lord Knollys had intimated that a knighthood might please her husband; and the directorate of the Royal Bank of Edinburgh, of which he was the London manager, by a coincidence no less extraordinary than it was timely, had proposed that he should open a similar branch in New York and temporarily become its resident agent.
 In other words, royalty had politely indicated that, although it was deeply pained to do so, it must, for policy's sake, at least, withdraw that intimacy which it had previously been pleased to extend".